gillesdm/SwiftCN/README.md

 ## 📦 Installation
 ### Swift Package Manager
-Add SwiftCN to your project through Xcode:
+Add SwiftShadUI to your project through Xcode:
 1. Go to **File > Add Packages...**
-2. Enter the repository URL: `https://github.com/gillesdm/SwiftCN.git`
+2. Enter the repository URL: `https://github.com/gillesdm/SwiftShadUI.git` (Note: Update this URL if it changes)
 3. Choose the version rule (recommended: **Up to Next Major**)
 4. Click **Add Package**